owainlewis/semver/README.md

 ### Sorting a list of version strings

-If you want to sort a list of semantic version strings you can use the `sorted` method to do this.
+If you want to sort a list of semantic version strings you can use the `sorted` function to do this.

 ```clojure
 (s/sorted ["1.2.3", "1.2.3-SNAPSHOT", "2.0.0", "0.1.0-beta3"])